Are Crooked Teeth Really An Issue Other Than Cosmetic?

 - Chronic Bad Breath

-- Also referred to as Halitosis, bad breath can be a deal breaker in many situations in your life such as dating, and the work environment.
-Crooked teeth make it more difficult to remove lingering mouth bacteria and leftover food particles, making you breathe smell very bad and difficult to hide.
+Also referred to as Halitosis, bad breath can be a deal breaker in many situations in your life such as dating, and the work environment.
+Crooked teeth make it more difficult to remove lingering mouth bacteria and leftover food particles, making your breath smell very bad and difficult to hide.

 - Self Esteem